-The Company has elected the fair value option for all of its MBS, other securities and residential whole-loans at the date of purchase, which permits the Company to measure these securities and whole-loans at fair value with the change in fair value included as a component of earnings.
+The Company has elected the fair value option for all of its investments and its securitized debt, which permits the Company to measure these financial instruments at fair value with the change in fair value included as a component of earnings.
 In the Manager's view, this election more appropriately reflects the results of the Company's operations for a particular reporting period, as financial asset fair value changes are presented in a manner consistent with the presentation and timing of the fair value changes of economic hedging instruments.